gdfekaris/jcee/README.md

-# JCEE

-## JavaScript Card Exchange Engine is a blockchain based
+# JavaScript Card Exchange Engine (JCEE)

+## A blockchain app for trading card game creators.

+JCEE manages card ownership and rarity for your game's players.
+The app is still in development, so check back here later for more info.